 *Exact numbers of rhino are withheld for security reasons.

 July 2015 saw the completion of the largest ever cross-border translocation of Critically Endangered black rhino, in a partnership between Wilderness Safaris, the Botswana, South African and Zimbabwean Governments, individuals and organisations.
 This was the latest phase in a collaborative project that spans over 15 years and has grown to become one of the most important rhino translocations ever undertaken in the history of conservation.

-The last in a series of no fewer than eight international relocations took place during May and June this year, with rhino sourced from five locations in South Africa and Zimbabwe safely transported to Botswana in a Hercules C130 aircraft.
-In an unprecedented gesture of state and private sector collaboration, the aircraft, along with expert crew, was provided by the Botswana Defence Force.
+The last in a series of no fewer than eight international relocations took place during May and June this year, with rhino sourced from five locations in South Africa and Zimbabwe safely transported in the Botswana Defence Force Hercules C130 aircraft.
+In an unprecedented gesture of state and private sector collaboration.

 The project also stands out in terms of the proactive roles the various Governments have played in ensuring its success.
-A number of the black rhino were donated by the Malilangwe Trust in Zimbabwe’s lowveld, following discussions between the two Ministers of Environment – the Honourable Saviour Kasukuwere from Zimbabwe and the Honourable Tshekedi Khama in Botswana.
+A number of the black rhino were donated by the Zimbabwe government, origination from the Malilangwe Trust in Zimbabwe’s lowveld, following discussions between the two Ministers of Environment – the Honourable Saviour Kasukuwere from Zimbabwe and the Honourable Tshekedi Khama in Botswana.

 The Trust’s fundraising efforts here were invaluable, with a variety of organisations and private donors supporting the project via the Trust and Resources First Foundation.

 Over the past 12 months, the partnership has managed to move no less than 1% of the total global population of this highly threatened species into a safe haven in Botswana’s Okavango Delta.

 Click here to watch a short, inspirational video on the Botswana Rhino Conservation Project.